Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_migration_veeam/guide.en-gb.md

 ---
 title: "Move2Cloud - Migrating VMware Workloads to OVHcloud Hosted Private Cloud with Veeam Replication"
-excerpt: "Learn how to migrate your on-prem VMware workloads to an OVHcloud Hosted Private Cloud environment using Veeam Replication."
+excerpt: "Learn how to migrate your on-prem VMware workloads to an OVHcloud Hosted Private Cloud environment using Veeam Replication"
-updated: 2025-04-23
+updated: 2025-04-25
 ---

 ## Objective